 Repeated low blood glucose levels are undesirable and unnecessary, parents/guardians will want to discuss this problem with their family doctor or diabetes care team.

-When this student is going to participate in increased physical activity they will require
+When this student is going to participate in increased physical activity they will require to supply drivers.

 - no intervention

 - a high carbohydrate protein snack prior to the activity

-- □ other
+- other

 Actions: